 When John Lennon Was Ordered to Leave U.S. by Immigration Authorities

 On March 23, 1973, John Lennon was issued an order by U.S. immigration authorities to leave the United States.

-When the Sex Pistols and Blondie Caused Trouble at the Rock & Roll Hall of Fame
+When the Sex Pistols and Blondie Caused Trouble at the Rock Hall

-The Rock & Roll Hall of Fame's 2006 induction ceremony turned into a "very embarrassing public display."
+The 2006 induction ceremony turned into a "very embarrassing public display."